authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

     $ sudo systemctl start tomcat10
 #.
 If Tomcat fails to start, check for any Tomcat high-level error in Tomcat log directory: ``/var/log/tomcat10``
 #.
-If Tomcat is successfully started (no error in server logs), perform the test described in `End to End testing`_ again.
+If Tomcat is successfully started (no error in server logs), perform the test described in `End-to-End testing`_ again.
 #.
 If you still get a Connection Refused/error, check whether Tomcat is not listening on a different port::

     $ sudo netstat -lataupen|grep java